Know past tense

 known [noʊn]

-What is 2nd and 3rd form of know?
+What are the 2nd and 3rd forms of the verb know?

 What are the past tense and past participle of know?

-The past tense of know is: know in past simple is knew. and past participle is known.
+The past tense and past participle of know are: know in past simple is knew, and past participle is known.

 What is the past tense of know?